mbloch/mapshaper/docs/development/frame-tool-design.md

 target-dataset resolver.
 Catalog additions and layer-producing command updates reject a second frame before integration, including multi-dataset import and layer duplication. `-frame replace` demotes the previous frame, and frame writers preserve authored units and fixed aspect ratios.
-Until the frame panel arrives in milestone 5, the attribute popup and layer-info dialog hide reserved frame fields and show ordinary custom fields only.
+Frame properties now owns these controls; generic attribute and layer-info surfaces do not expose the backing record.

 **3. `-update-frame` — implemented.** The command updates extent, offsets, aspect mode and nominal size in the documented order, or demotes the frame